hugorodet-poly/ComputeCanada_Workshop_VisionIC/README.md

 ### Option 2 : One job config, and the `sed` command

 `sed` is a *very* powerful tool for Linux users.
 Amongst numerous other things, it allows you to search and replace in a file.
-For instance, if my YAML config file has a parameter `seed: N` where N is an integer, I can replace it with the array ID by typing :
+For instance, if my YAML config file has a parameter `seed: N` where N is any number, I can replace it with the array ID by typing :
 ```bash
 sed -i "s/seed: .*/seed: $SLURM_ARRAY_TASK_ID/g" config.yaml
 ```